 Silloth on Solway Golf Club

 Established in 1892, Silloth on Solway originally opened as a par of 4,750 yards.
-Though many of the original playing corridors are still in use, the initial holes laid out by David Grant do not bare much resemblance to the course of today.
+Though many of the original playing corridors are still in use, the initial holes laid out by David Grant do not bear much resemblance to today’s course.
 For instance, the first two holes occupied the ground of today’s 380 yard opener, but were one shot holes of approximately 200 yards each.

-Principal credit for today’s stirring links course belongs to Willie Park, Jr., who designed Sunningdale Old and his own favourite Huntercombe in England as well as several world class courses in North America headlined by his revered course at the Maidstone Club on Long Island.
-Alister MacKenzie, who lived several hours away in Leeds, also had a hand in some of the finishing detail work.
+Principal credit for today’s stirring links course belongs to Willie Park, Jr., who designed Sunningdale Old and his own favourite, Huntercombe in England, as well as several world class courses in North America headlined by the revered Maidstone Club on Long Island.
+Alister MacKenzie, who lived several hours away in Leeds, also lent a hand at the third green and fourth tee.

-Today’s routing is generally out and back in nature with the 9th and 10th holes being the furthest points from the clubhouse.
-However, the property is wider than other such out and back routings as Royal Troon and The Old Course at St. Andrews.
-At its widest point for instance, the breadth of the property accommodates the 17th, 2nd, 3rd, 4th and 5th holes and that’s with the 3rd running straight toward the coastline.
+Today’s routing is generally out and back in nature with the ninth and tenth holes being the farthest points from the clubhouse.
+However, the property is wider than other out and back routings such as Royal Troon and The Old Course at St. Andrews.
+At its widest point, the property’s breadth accommodates the seventeenth, second, third, fourth and fifth holes – and that’s with the third running straight toward the coastline.

 With such width available, the architects had greater freedom to route holes so that the player rarely encounters the wind in the same direction for more than two holes.
-The drawback normally associated with an out and back routing in having one nine play relatively easy compared to the other is not true at Silloth – the best holes are evenly spread throughout the course and the course is equally engaging in all winds.
+The drawback normally associated with an out and back routing is that one nine can play relatively easy compared to the other.
+That is not true at Silloth – the best holes are evenly spread throughout the course and the course is engaging in all winds.

-Given the firmness of the turf and the wind, when coupled with the imaginative green sites, the golfer is fully challenged with genuine links golf of a high order.
+Given the firmness of the turf and the wind, when coupled with the imaginative green sites, this is genuine links golf of a high order.

 Holes to Note

-Sixth hole, 200 yards, Natterjack; The first of an exceptional set of one shot holes, the 6th plays downhill twenty feet to a green guarded left and right by fronting wing bunkers which are distinctly in play when a) the hole is downwind and the only way to stay on the green is to land one’s tee ball between the mor b) the hole is into the wind and the golfer balloons his tee ball from the elevated tee and the wind gobbles it up and deposits it into one of the fronting bunkers.
+Sixth hole, 200 yards, Natterjack; The first of an exceptional set of one shot holes, the sixth plays downhill twenty feet to a green guarded left and right by fronting wing bunkers which are distinctly in play when a) the hole is downwind and the only way to stay on the green is to land one’s tee ball between them or b) the hole is into the wind and the golfer balloons his tee ball from the elevated tee and the wind gobbles it up and deposits it into one of the fronting bunkers.

 Seventh hole, 425 yards, Battery; The pressure is on to hit a long and true tee ball as the second shot must scale a twenty foot ridge to a green tucked in a dell.
-Common with many of the other green complexes at Silloth, the interior contours of the 7th green are good but not of exception.
+Common with many other Silloth green complexes, the interior contours are good without being exceptional.
 However, the surrounds of the green are of exception and when taken together, the green sites at Silloth create great short game interest.